-IN-3.5 Implement the SFO Infrastructure Resilience Framework to improve resilience of critical facilities, assets, operations, and lifeline utility systems.

-KEY PLANNING ISSU UES: VULNERABILITY ADDRESSED:

-Transportation Communications and Power BART access to SFO may see disruption in a strong shaking event and some SFO terminals may be vulnerable to damage if they have not been recently seismically retrofitted.
+IN-3.5 ne SFO Infrastructure Resilience ilities, assets, operations, and life Framework to improve resilience eline utility systems.
+KEY PLANNING ISSUES: Transportation Communications and Power VULNERABILITY ADDRESSED: BART access to SFO may see disruption in a strong shaking event and some SFO terminals may be vulnerable to damage if they have not been recently seismically retrofitted.
 Runways may be vulnerable to liquefaction and strong shaking damage as well.

-LEAD: ACTION SUMM 1ARY:

-SFO cisco International Airport Infrasti

-PARTNERS: developed a high-level guide for improving the critical facilities and lifeline utility systems at the SFO campus.
-This action focuses on taking that guide and operationalizing it into specific projects that can ensure that the airport is in the best position to endure hazard events and provide support during the recovery or any significant Bay Area event.
-This action supports the implementation of associated programs at the airport such as the Airport Emergency Plan, the updated Business Continuity Plan, and the Infrastructure Modernization Program

-COST: SF GOVERNMENT ACTIVITY: STATUS:

-High Public Assets Owner New

-POTENTIAL FUNDING SOURCES: PRIORITY LEVEL: TIMELINE:
+LEAD: SFO PARTNERS: ACTION SUMMARY: The San Francisco International Airport Infrastructure Resilience Framework developed a high-level guide for improving the critical facilities and lifeline utility systems at the SFO campus.
+This action focuses on taking that guide and operationalizing it into specific projects that can ensure that the airport is in the best position to endure hazard events and provide support during the recovery of any significant Bay Area event.
+This action supports the implementation of associated programs at the airport such as the Airport Emergency Plan, the updated Business Continuity Plan, and the Infrastructure Modernization Program.
+COST: High SF GOVERNMENT ACTIVITY: Public Assets Owner STATUS: New Debt IG SOURCES: PRIORITY LEVEL: High TIMELINE: By 2034

-Debt High By 2034

-🚃 🛶 💐 🗭 👫 🗥 🕐 G

 IN-4.1 Continue to improve wildfire prevention through vegetation management in Recreation Areas.
-KEY PLANNING ISS SUES: VULNERABILITY ADDRESSED: Open Space and B Biodiversity Recreations areas need on-goir wildfire prevention in larger par ng management in order to ensure k areas.
-LEAD: RPD PARTNERS: ACTION SUMMARY: Each year, RPD conducts fire abatement in coordination with the San Francisc Department.
-Fire abatement is the process of reducing the volume of flammal vegetation (a.k.a. "fuel") in areas susceptible to wildfire risk.
-This work includes cutting dry grass, removing downed limbs, and pruning flammable (i.e., typicall dead and dry) vegetation.
-This does not include removing green vegetation, liv plants and trees, and low-fuel material.
-Areas where fire abatement has been conducted around buildings is referred to as "defensible space."
-RPD perform abatement procedure by clearing flammable vegetation that is on our propert within a 30' feet buffer zone adjacent to habitable structures.
-We generally complete our abatement by May 31st each year. reducing the volume of flammable o wildfire risk.
-This work includes d pruning flammable (i.e., typically e removing green vegetation, live where fire abatement has been defensible space."
-RPD performs its vegetation that is on our property able structures.
-We generally COST: Medium SF GOVERNMENT ACTIVITY: Public Assets Owner STATUS: Sustaining POTENTIAL FUNDING SOURCES: General Funds, Special funds PRIORITY LEVEL: High TIMELINE: On-going
+KEY PLANNING ISSUES: VULNERABILITY ADDRESSED: Open Space and Biodiversity Recreations areas need on-going management in order to ensure wildfire prevention in larger park areas.
+LEAD: ACTION SUMMARY: RPD PARTNERS: Department. vegetation (a cutting dry gr dead and dry plants and tre conducted ar abatement pr within a 30' for each year, RPD conducts fire abatement in coordination with the San Francisco Fire epartment.
+Fire abatement is the process of reducing the volume of flammable egetation (a.k.a. "fuel") in areas susceptible to wildfire risk.
+This work includes utting dry grass, removing downed limbs, and pruning flammable (i.e., typically ead and dry) vegetation.
+This does not include removing green vegetation, live ants and trees, and low-fuel material.
+Areas where fire abatement has been enducted around buildings is referred to as "defensible space."
+RPD performs its patement procedure by clearing flammable vegetation that is on our property eithin a 30' feet buffer zone adjacent to habitable structures.
+We generally emplete our abatement by May 31st each year.
+COST: SF GOVERNMENT ACTIVITY: STATUS: Medium Public Assets Owner Sustaining POTENTIAL FUNDING SOURCES: General Funds, Special funds PRIORITY LEVEL: High TIMELINE: On-going